4DGenome/parallel_sequencing_lives/README.md

 Firstly, we found convenient allocating a directory for each of the users who requests an analysis, especially when there are many of them.
 While saving the downstream analyses grouped by projects is also a sensible option, this may be straightforward only for analyses under the umbrella of a well-defined broad project.
 Moreover, very often the name initially given to a project when its directory is created may become imprecise as the project evolves, analyses are unrelated to any existing project or a given analysis is used in many projects.

-For instance, all the analyses generated for the [manuscript]()~~link to manuscript~~ and the didactic dataset are allocated in the `projects/jquilez/analysis` directory, which was generated with:
+For instance, all the analyses generated for the [manuscript]()~~link to manuscript~~ and this didactic dataset are allocated in the `projects/jquilez/analysis` directory, which was generated with:
 ```bash
 scripts/utils/make_project_directory.sh jquilez
 ```